TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 I used a nightly kernel `2020-08-06-raspios-buster-nightly-armhf` with a `Raspberry Pi 3B+ with a Waveshare type (B) rev2 3.5" LCD`, and a `Raspberry Pi 4 (4GB) with a Waveshare type (C) fast SPI 3.5" LCD`, for the description as outlined, below.

 A new approach is to use the [**Custom SPI LCD driver**](/fbcp) at [**juj**](https://github.com/juj/fbcp-ili9341).
-This driver does not use the [**notro/fbtft**](https://github.com/notro/fbtft) framebuffer copy driver, i.e. lines such as dtoverlay=waveshare35xx should be removed from /boot/config.txt.
+This driver does not use the [**notro/fbtft**](https://github.com/notro/fbtft) framebuffer copy (FBCP) driver, i.e. lines such as dtoverlay=waveshare35xx should be removed from /boot/config.txt.
 This program also does not use the default SPI driver, so a line such as dtparam=spi=on in /boot/config.txt should also be removed.
 Similarly, if there are touch controller related dtoverlays active, such as dtoverlay=ads7846 those should be removed.
 There is not provision for a touch interface with this driver.

 **I used the following to make the driver:**